 - Shop sustainable to consider product lifecycle: production, use, and disposal.

 - Save your fireplace or wood stove for special occasions (see Cleaner Fireplace Burning for tips).

 - Use a broom instead of a leaf blower and if you use a landscaping service, try to make sure it follows green practices.

 - Learn more and share what you learn.
 See other pages on this website: Today’s Air Quality, Pollutants and Our Health, Climate Change.
 Know a teacher?
-Tell him or her about our grants program.
+Tell them about our Clean Air Ambassadors program.
 Know someone with a diesel engine?
-Tell him or her about our funds for cleaner engines.
+Tell them about our Clean Air Grants program.